shay-coder/Keyword-Spotting/README.md

 # Connecting to Edge Impulse

-here is link of video hpw to connect edge impulse with your device
+Here is link of video hpw to connect edge impulse with your device

 https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/arduino-nano-33-ble-sense#connecting-to-edge-impulse